xlc-dev/LES-old/README.md

 To run the backend server, make sure you have the virtual environment activated (see installation).
 Then `cd` into the backend folder, and run `python run.py` for a dev server, and navigate to `http://localhost:8000/`.

+When `development mode` is enabled, you can go to `http://localhost:8000/docs` to find the API documentation.

 ### Frontend

 `cd` to the frontend folder, and run `npm run dev` for a dev server, and navigate to `http://localhost:5173/`.
 The application will automatically reload if you change any of the source files.